confusedkernel/teewhy.net/content/about.md

 > **Tyler's Void** - No thoughts, head empty.

-Hey!
-Welcome to my personal blog.
-I initially started this website as some sort of portfolio, but now I just write whatever I want.
+Hey, thanks for stopping by!
+This is my personal blog.
+I initially started this website as a portfolio, but now it's a capsule of everything I love.
+I write about tech, music, and even books every once in a while.

-The "Void" name is inspired by "[Janet's Void](https://thegoodplace.fandom.com/wiki/The_Void)" from my favorite show *The Good Place*, and also because sometimes I feel like screaming into the void when I post here.
+The "Void" name is inspired by "[Janet's Void](https://thegoodplace.fandom.com/wiki/The_Void)" from my favorite show *The Good Place*.
+Also...
+Sometimes I feel like screaming into the void when I post here, so there's that.

 While you're here, you might also want to check out my friend Léana's blog [Earth 2077](https://earth2077.fr) :)